illja96/joyreactor/README.md

 ## Data sources

 This project was intended to use only [JoyReactor GraphQL](https://api.joyreactor.cc/graphql-playground).
-For now, this is impossible but due to lack of queries and mutations on JoyReactor side.
+For now, this is impossible due to lack of queries and mutations on JoyReactor side.
 All of the missing data sources were fulfilled at the expense of html parsing.

 ## Credits, Copyrights, License and Legal notes